tablelandnetwork/docs/docs/studio/cli/README.md

 ### Project ID

-`--projectId, --pid <project_id>`: Project ID the command is scoped to.
+`--pid, --projectId <project_id>`: Project ID the command is scoped to.
 Defaults to an empty string.

 ### API URL